CPU utilization and task priority

 - Monitor your instance with the Cloud Console or the Cloud Monitoring console.

 - Create alerts for Cloud Spanner CPU utilization.

-- Find out how to change the number of nodes in a Cloud Spanner instance.
+- Find out how to change the compute capacity of a Cloud Spanner instance.